dynamiquet/Project-SAND/user_analysis.md

-### Critique: Assumptions Embedded in Data Collection Methods
+###  Assumptions Embedded in Data Collection Methods
 1. **Assumption: Data is Comprehensive and Unbiased**
    - The dataset assumes that all counties in the United States are equally represented in the risk assessments.
    - However, some counties may have better data collection mechanisms, leading to overrepresentation or underrepresentation of certain disaster risks.